GoogleCloudPlatform/professional-services/examples/bigquery-auditlog-anomaly-detection/README.md

 # BigQuery Audit Log Anomany Detection
-BQ Audit log anomanly detection is a tool which uses [Cloud Data Access Audit logs](https://cloud.google.com/logging/docs/audit#:~:text=Data%20Access%20audit%20logs%20contain,read%20user%2Dprovided%20resource%20data.) for automated analysis of Big Data Cloud environments with a focus on BigQuery.
+BQ Audit log anomanly detection is a tool which uses [BigQuery Audit Logs](https://cloud.google.com/bigquery/docs/reference/auditlogs), specifically in the `AuditData` format, for automated analysis of Big Data Cloud environments with a focus on BigQuery.

 The tool summarized and aggregated BigQuery Audit Logs into metric values that provide insights into BigQuery jobs.
 Anomalous datapoints are determined by how similar they are to other datapoints in the audit logs.

 To identify outliers, this tool showcases two methods: